This guide is for students writing papers for classes or participating in moot court competitions, and it covers the basic research tools.

 The complete Statute of the International Court of Justice is available on the Court's site.

-Section 102 is part of Chapter One ("International Law: Character and Sources") of the Restatement on Foreign Relations.
+Section 102 is part of Chapter One ("International Law: Character and Sources") of the Restatement (Third) on Foreign Relations.
 [This version, from HeinOnline, is available to the USF community.]

 Use these sources to understand key terms and concepts, and to find leads for further research.